 And many people have gotten so used to it that when they switch to a newer version, they start to miss it.
 Spencer allows you to integrate it into more recent Windows versions and use it again.

-When you start to use this app, you’ll see that it’s fully portable, so you won’t even need to install it.
-Instead, you only need to use the executable file, which you can place in almost any folder of your choice on your computer.
+When you start using this app, you’ll see it’s fully portable, so you won’t need to install it.
+Instead, you only need to use the executable file, which you can place in almost any folder on your computer.

 You can also access the Administrative tools.
-From there, you’ll have the ability to open the Event Viewer, as well as the Defragmenter.
-There are also other tools in this category, such as Task Scheduler and many others.
+From there, you can open the Event Viewer and the Defragmenter.

 Spencer allows you to use the Windows XP start menu tools in one condensed place.
-Access all of the tools and features initially available in the Windows XP Start Menu with this user-friendly and accessible tool that allows you to get your old Start Menu layout.
+Access all the tools and features initially available in the Windows XP Start Menu with this user-friendly and accessible tool that lets you get your old Start Menu layout.